bashiroglu/learning-mern-blogapp-1/back-end/notes.md

-# My learning notes which was taken while I work on this project
+# My learning notes for back-end which was taken while I work on this project

 422 is status code for Unprocessable Entity.
 400 is status code for Bad Request.